oricis/Caliopen/devtools/kubernetes/README.md

 ## Deleting deployment

-In case you are deploying the stack without a driver (locally) and the command fails or if you just want to restart the deployment, clean the stack beforehand:
+In case you are deploying the stack without a driver (locally) and the command fails or if you just want to restart the deployment from zero, clean the stack beforehand:

 ```sh
 sudo ./clean-minikube.sh